-The mystery around Michael Schumacher's condition following his tragic skiing accident
+The ongoing mystery around Michael Schumacher's condition following his tragic skiing accident

 A seven-time world champion credited with revolutionising the sport of Formula One Racing, Michael Schumacher had little left to prove on the track when he left the sport in late 2012.